-Richer input information, such as stack trace provided in level 2 and ground truth patch provided in level 3, greatly enhances vulnerability reproduction success rate compared to level 1 (our primary task).
-For level 0, the agent's reproduction rate is significantly reduced, due to the lack of the text vulnerability description.
-However, the agent finds slightly more post-patch vulnerabilities, as minimal input information enables a higher degree of exploration.
+Richer input information, such as stack trace provided in level 2 and ground truth patch provided in level 3,

+greatly enhances the vulnerability reproduction success rate compared to level 1 (our primary task).
+For level 0, only 3.5\% instances can be successfully reproduced without access to the text description of the target vulnerability. \rbtl{ When restricted to 142 vulnerabilities disclosed after \gptiv's knowledge cutoff date, the agent successfully reproduces 5 instances at level 0, simulating the rediscovery of these vulnerabilities without prior knowledge.
+This demonstrates promising capability for uncovering new vulnerabilities, motivating our large-scale zero-day discovery experiment in~\cref{sec:discovery}. }